 A conference on marine biodiversity in the Mediterranean

-Join us this Thursday, June 8, World Ocean Day, for the presentation of the BioDivMed 2023 scientific mission.
-This conference on marine biodiversity in the Mediterranean will be presented at Planet Ocean in Montpellier by David Mouillot, marine biology researcher at the MARBEC laboratory at the University of Montpellier, in the presence of Philippe Augé, President of the University of Montpellier, Alicia Dalongeville and Benjamin Allégrini (SpyGen), Pierre Boissery (Agence de l'Eau) and sailors, and Anthony Maire (EDF).
-Far from being a simple presentation of techniques and results, this conference will be structured around five short presentations, each of which will be followed by an exchange with the audience.
+Join us this Thursday, June 8, World Oceans Day, for the presentation of the BioDivMed 2023 Scientific Mission.
+This conference on marine biodiversity in the Mediterranean will be presented at Planet Ocean in Montpellier by David Mouillot, marine biology researcher at the MARBEC laboratory at the University of Montpellier, in the presence of Philippe Augé, President of the University of Montpellier, Alicia Dalongeville and Benjamin Allégrini (SpyGen), Pierre Boissery (Water Agency), sailors, and Anthony Maire (EDF).
+Far from being a simple presentation of techniques and results, this conference will be structured around five short presentations, each followed by a discussion with the audience.

 About BioDivMed 2023

-The aim of the BioDivMed Mission?
-Determine and better understand the occurrences of fish, crustacean and marine mammal species, and then establish a true fine-scale cartography of marine biodiversity.
-To achieve this, environmental DNA (eDNA) technology will be used to enable a standardized inventory of the Mediterranean to be carried out in a synchronized fashion by four sampling campaigns: over four months, more than 700 eDNA filtrations will be carried out in marine and brackish waters stretching over more than 2,000 kilometers.
+What is the objective of the BioDivMed Mission?
+To determine and better understand the occurrence of fish, crustacean, and marine mammal species, then establish a detailed map of marine biodiversity.
+To do this, environmental DNA (eDNA) technology will be used to enable a standardized inventory of the Mediterranean, conducted in a synchronized manner through four sampling campaigns: over a period of four months, more than 700 eDNA filtrations will be carried out in marine and brackish waters spanning more than 2,000 kilometers.

-eDNA metabarcoding is a new technology that makes it possible to inventory aquatic biodiversity via the DNA traces left by species in their environment.
-The filtration and analysis of eDNA enables the detection of numerous species, and therefore has great potential for developing a new generation of indicators of the state of health of marine waters under human impact or protection measures.
-Never before has such a synchronized and standardized inventory of marine biodiversity been undertaken in France.
+eDNA metabarcoding is a new technology that enables the inventorying of aquatic biodiversity via DNA traces left by species in their environment.
+The filtration and analysis of eDNA enables the detection of numerous species and therefore offers great potential for developing a new generation of indicators of the health of marine waters under human impact or protection measures.
+Never before has such a synchronized and standardized inventory in favor of marine biodiversity been undertaken on French territory.

-This unprecedented effort is the result of the collaboration and synergy of four oceanographic campaigns planned this year between May and August 2023:
+This unprecedented effort is the result of collaboration and synergy between four oceanographic campaigns planned for this year between May and August 2023:

-- PISCIS, a campaign to monitor the health of Posidonia meadows and coralligenous beds, implemented by Andromède océanologie on behalf of the French Water Agency;
+- PISCIS, a campaign to monitor the health of Posidonia and coralligenous seagrass beds, implemented on behalf of the Water Agency by Andromède océanologie;

-- PIAF, the study of marine life on loose and sandy substrates, is coordinated by the University of Montpellier;
+- PIAF, a study of marine life in soft and sandy substrates, is coordinated by the University of Montpellier;

-- The Pelagos expedition of the We are Méditerranée association, whose ambition is to study marine life in the pelagic zone, in particular that of the Pelagos sanctuary, a marine protected area (Aspim) designed to protect marine mammals in a triangle comprising the French and Italian continents and including Corsica at its apex.
+- The Pelagos expedition by the We are Méditerranée association, whose ambition is to study marine life in the pelagic zone, particularly that of the Pelagos sanctuary, a marine protected area (MPA) aimed at protecting marine mammals in a triangle comprising the French and Italian continents and including Corsica at its apex.

-Thanks to this cooperation, the first mapping of marine biodiversity (10 kilometer resolution) will be made available to all coastal and marine stakeholders and managers on the Medtrix and Vigilife Maps mapping platforms (the World Observatory of Living Things, of which the University of Montpellier and SpyGen are two founding members) in 2024.
+Thanks to this cooperation, an initial map of marine biodiversity (with a resolution of 10 kilometers) will be made available to all stakeholders and managers of coastal and marine areas on the Medtrix and Vigilife Maps platforms (the Global Observatory of Life, of which the University of Montpellier and SpyGen are two of the founding members) in 2024.

 - April 27, 2023: launch of the PIAF program from Carnon.